-In 2013, Luke O'Donovan was arrested after a fight at a New Year’s Eve party left several men with knife-wounds—himself included.
-The local media portrayed Luke as a maniac who went on a stabbing spree.
-Luke says he was the victim of a queer-bashing, punished for the crime of fighting back.
-In 2014, Johnnie began writing letters to Luke in prison and looking for the truth.
+In 2013, Luke O’Donovan is arrested after a knife fight at a New Year’s party.
+The media portrays him as a maniac who went on a stabbing spree.
+Luke says he’s the victim of a queer-bashing, punished for fighting back.
+In 2014, theatre artist Johnnie Walker begins writing letters to Luke in prison and working on a new play.

 Written by Johnnie Walker

 Performed by Johnnie Walker, Daniel Carter, Heath Salazar, and Others

 Produced by Jivesh Parasram & Tom Arthur Davis

 April 2019 • A Co-Production with Buddies in Bad Times Theatre • Buddies in Bad Times Theatre • Toronto